Skip to content

 Columns:

-• Analytical ∂L/∂p — is the residual differentiable through the category's per-category evaluator on the Python path?
-This assumes a backend that provides the required analytical Jacobians/Hessian-gradient support (for example JAX); otherwise the Python path falls back to finite-difference gradients.
+• Analytical ∂L/∂p — is the residual differentiable through the Python executor?
+This assumes a backend that provides the required analytical Jacobians/Hessian-gradient support.
+Unsupported requests raise ObjectiveGradientError; there is no silent fallback.

-• In JIT loss — does jaxloss.JaxLoss score this kind inside the JIT-compiled graph (auto-diff through value_and_grad)?
+• JAX executor — does JaxObjectiveExecutor score this kind inside its per-case JIT fragment (auto-diff through value_and_grad)?

-Reference kind Python path Analytical ∂L/∂p In JIT loss Notes
+Reference kind Python executor Analytical ∂L/∂p JAX executor Notes

 energy energy_fn(params, coords) directly.